 The Academic Dean, Registrar, and Campus Pastor will approve or deny requests for a Leave of Absence.
 Decisions are final and are not subject to appeal.
-Leave of Absence forms are available in the Academic administration office, or by email request sent to registrar@vanguardcollege.com.
+Leave of Absence forms are available via Populi or by email request sent to registrar@vanguardcollege.com.